nicekiwi/ag-aus/README.md

 ### 6. Setup Virtual Host

-Vagrant took care of everything, all you need to do is add `192.168.56.101 alternative-gamers.dev` to your hosts file on your host computer *(Not in the VM)*.
+Vagrant took care of everything, all you need to do is add `192.168.56.101 alternative-gaming.dev` to your hosts file on your host computer *(Not in the VM)*.

+### 7. Install Laravel dependancies

+Once you have the code you'll need to install all the dependancies for the site, this is simple; just run `composer update` from the root directory.

-### 7. Accessing MySQL & Importing the Database
+### 8. Accessing MySQL & Importing the Database

 *PhpMyAdmin is not installed by default.*